-Master of Accountancy (MAcc) - A minimum of 24 semester credits, including the experiential core course, must be completed at Davenport University; no transfer courses may be brought in after graduate credits have been earned at Davenport University.
+Master of Accountancy (MAcc) - A minimum of 21 semester credits must be completed at Davenport University; no transfer courses may be brought in after graduate credits have been earned at Davenport University.
 However, any student presenting a current CPA, CMA, CIA, or CFE certification at time of admission, or who can prove that exam certification is in process, may be awarded 12 graduate level credits that apply to the Master of Accountancy, and will meet residency requirements.